-- 3. General duties, responsibilities and tasks - Build and foster good external relationships with funders and local organisations - Create reports & presentations as required by line manager - Keeps up to date with legislation, good practice and new and innovative ways of working. - Works within Cardiff's policies and procedures. - Occasionally dealing with incidents & complaints within the Change Academy - Takes on other tasks and responsibilities as the work develops that are appropriate to the post. - Assist in compiling work plans for administrative staff and provide supervision and monitoring of performance of the administration team.
+- Create reports & presentations as required by line manager - Keeps up to date with legislation, good practice and new and innovative ways of working. - Works within Cardiff's policies and procedures. - Occasionally dealing with incidents & complaints within the Change Academy - Takes on other tasks and responsibilities as the work develops that are appropriate to the post. - Assist in compiling work plans for administrative staff and provide supervision and monitoring of performance of the administration team.